-Section 2 would repeal S.L.
+Section 2 repeals Part I of S.L.
 2016-125, which consolidated the functions of ethics, elections and lobbying under one board appointed by the Governor and General Assembly.

-Section 3 would direct the Revisor of Statutes to recodify Chapter 138A of the General Statutes (State Government Ethics Act), Chapter 120C of the General Statues (Lobbying), and Chapter 163 of the General Statutes (Elections and Election Laws) into a new Chapter 138B of the General Statutes to be entitled "Elections and Ethics Enforcement Act."
-Within the recodification process, the Revisor would be authorized to make other technical and conforming changes as the Revisor deems appropriate.
+Section 3 directs the Revisor of Statutes to recodify Chapter 138A of the General Statutes (State Government Ethics Act), Chapter 120C of the General Statutes (Lobbying), and Chapter 163 of the General Statutes (Elections and Election Laws) into a new Chapter 138B of the General Statutes to be entitled "Elections and Ethics Enforcement Act."
+Within the recodification process, the Revisor is authorized to make other technical and conforming changes as the Revisor deems appropriate.